onap/policy-parent/docs/apex/APEX-MyFirstPolicyExample.rst

                   In this document we will show how APEX and APEX Policies can be used to achieve this, starting with a simple policy, building up to more complicated policy that demonstrates the features of APEX.
+This example demonstrates the data models, events and task logics that can be considered for the scenario.
+From Oslo release, only apex cli editor can be used for generating the policies.

 Data Models
 ^^^^^^^^^^^